jonhue/notifications-rails/README.md

 The most powerful notification solution for Rails.
 Notifications Rails simplifies the handling, rendering, user-integration and cross-platform pushing of notifications through its simple API.

-It integrates with the [Native](https://github.com/NativeGap/nativegap-rails) gem to allow you to create a cross platform Rails app.

 ---

 ## Table of Contents